catalyst-cooperative/pudl/docs/naming_conventions.rst

   for percent, ``_ppm`` for parts per million, or a generic ``_per_unit`` when the type of unit varies, as in columns containing a heterogeneous collection of fuels)
-* Financial values are assumed to be in US Dollars.
+* Financial values are assumed to be in nominal US dollars.
 * ``_id`` indicates the field contains a usually numerical reference to another table, which will not be intelligible without looking up the value in that other table.